 On March 26, 1862, 19-year-old Stephen Minot Weld wrote to his sister to tell her about the camp his regiment had just set up near Newport News, Va.

-Our pickets were thrown forward about quarter of a mile along the banks of a stream, which branches out from Back River.
-I wish you could see some of the scenes of camp life.
-There are so many of them queer, and at the same time beautiful, that I know you would be pleased with them.
-To-night I was struck by one in particular.
 We have a large fire kept burning outside our tents all the time, around which we all of us frequently gather.
 Tonight about 7 o’clock we were all around the fire in various attitudes, some sitting, others standing, etc., generals, colonels, etc., in fact all grades down to privates were represented.
 A guard brought in two negroes from Yorktown, they having made their way up to our lines.

 As soon as they had been questioned by the general, some one gave them some crackers, and down they dumped themselves on a pile of wood close by the blazing fire.
 It was a scene worth witnessing.
 The officers and servants, some mounted and some not, scattered around in every way imaginable, and these two contrabands, the picture of perfect contentment, notwithstanding the sufferings they had just gone through.
 Footsore, famished, and their clothes in tatters, they had escaped from Yorktown where they had been working on fortifications, with a band of seven others.
 Two were shot by the rebels and one wounded.
 Two are now wandering in the woods, and two have arrived here.